Types of Aid

 Please Note: Students in the following programs are second bachelor’s degree candidates and are therefore only eligible for Federal Direct Loans as determined by their current loan aggregate, credit total, need and the information on their Free Application for Federal Student Aid (FAFSA).
 The FAFSA is due by May 1.

-Second Bachelor Degree in Nursing, Post-Baccalaureate Pre-clinical Program in Communication Disorders, Post-Baccalaureate Teacher Licensure Program*
+Accelerated Degree in Nursing, Post-Baccalaureate Pre-clinical Program in Communication Disorders, Post-Baccalaureate Teacher Licensure Program*

 *Only students that are pursuing initial licensure programs are eligible for financial aid.
 Students who already hold a teaching license and are returning for an additional licensure or those who need additional coursework for renewal of their teaching license are not eligible for financial aid.